aripo99/personal-website/blog/reflecting-on-my-time-at-appfolio.md

 ### reflecting on my time @ appfolio

 My story with AppFolio goes way back.
-It all started with me joining a data science capstone project class at UCSB, where we first did one quarter of data science coursework and then did a project for two quarters with a company.
+It all started with me joining a data science capstone project class at UCSB.
 I ended up doing that project with AppFolio.

 And it ended up being very worth it, since a few months into the project, my AppFolio mentor offered me an internship!